-- Q4.
-What is the moral or lesson of the story? - Q5.
-"The Hare is the villain or bad character in the story" do you agree?
-Give reasons. - Q6.
-A parent said, "This story is silly we don't want our children growing up to be like the Tortoise he's too slow for the times we live in."
-Do you agree?
-Give reasons. - Students in pairs or singly write answers in their worksheets. - Teacher leads discussion of student responses with focus on evidence from text.
+- Q5.
+"The Hare is the villain or bad character in the story."
+What does this line mean? - Q6.A parent said, "This story is silly we don't want our children growing up to be like the Tortoise he's too slow for the times we live in."
+How useful is this statement?
+Does it always work? - Students in pairs or singly write answers on their Worksheets. - Teacher leads discussion of student responses with focus on evidence from text.